 - Logs from web servers

 - Model Planning: It involves understanding the nature of a problem, like regression or classification, and then choosing a suitable model.
-Also, the cleaned data undergoes the Exploratory Data Analysis (EDA) and uncovers relationships between data variables.
+Also, the cleaned data undergoes Exploratory Data Analysis (EDA) and uncovers relationships between data variables.

 - Model Building: In this phase, data scientists split data into two sets, namely training data and testing data.
 They apply classification, association, and clustering techniques to the training dataset.
 Once the model is prepared, it is validated against the testing dataset.